 - flowering and podded fields – 200 to 300 larvae / m2

 - A single, well-timed application of an insecticide registered for diamondback moth with either aerial or ground equipment is usually effective in controlling larval populations.
 Insecticide applications should be made when larval populations are high, because the effectiveness is reduced against adults or pupae.
-Although the insecticide will kill adults, since the majority of the eggs are laid within the first 24 hours this strategy is unlikely to have a great effect on reducing the population.
+Although the insecticide will kill adults, since the majority of the eggs are laid within the first 24 hours of adulthood.
+This means that adult control is unlikely to have a great effect.
 Insecticides have little effect on eggs or pupae.

 - Insecticides should always be applied with enough water to ensure adequate coverage.
 Use high water volumes and label rates when the crop canopy is dense.

 - Injury to honeybees and other pollinating insects can be minimized by not spraying flowering crops.
-When it is necessary to apply an insecticide to a flowering crop, use a synthetic pyrethroid class of insecticide and apply it during the evening.
+When it is necessary to apply an insecticide to a flowering crop apply during the evening.

 - Insecticide selection will depend on cost, environmental conditions, days to harvest (pre-harvest interval), availability of product, the presence of other pests, and the presence of pollinating insects.